RVgo4it/mmsgate/README.md

 	def packageName = "com.yourdomain.linphone"
 ```

-Once back at command prompt, use the following command to edit keystore.properties, enter a desired password in two places and the alias as linphone-alias.
+Once back at command prompt, use the following command to edit "keystore.properties", enter a desired password in two places and the alias as "linphone-alias".
 ```
 nano keystore.properties
 ```